Magnetic-field control of interactions in alkaline-earth Rydberg atoms and applications to {\it XXZ} models: Summary

 The other setup is a two-dimensional system.
 Since the spin-1/2 {\it XXZ} model can be mapped onto a hard-core boson model with long-range hopping and density-density interactions, a supersolid phase may arise in the corresponding hard-core boson system.
 Our mean-field analysis suggests that such a supersolid phase may appear in the regime of intermediate values of $|\delta|$ and $h_0$.

 The present work suggests several interesting directions for future study.
-One possible extension is to generalize our analysis to dual-species or dual-isotope Rydberg systems~\cite{sheng2022defect,anand2024dual,nakamura2024hybrid,wei2024dual}.
+One possible extension is to generalize our analysis to dual-species or dual-isotope Rydberg systems~\cite{Zeng2017entangling,sheng2022defect,anand2024dual,nakamura2024hybrid,wei2024dual,white2026quantum,miles2026qubit,wang2026multi}.
 As we have shown, ${}^{174}$Yb exhibits interaction properties that differ from those of other atomic species.
 Exploiting this feature, one may be able to engineer more complex {\it XXZ} Hamiltonians.
+For example, ancillary atoms of a second species could be used as Rydberg mediators to engineer effective interactions between the primary Rydberg atoms~\cite{Kuznetsova2018effective,cesa2026engineering}.
+Several theoretical proposals have also explored quantum simulation with dual-species Rydberg-atom arrays~\cite{Li2024uncovering,wang2025tricritical,farouk2026quantum}.
 Another interesting direction is the study of three-dimensional systems.
 For example, in the large-anisotropy regime, the {\it XXZ} model on the pyrochlore lattice reduces to a ring-exchange Hamiltonian~\cite{Hermele2004pyrochlore}, which exhibits a spin-liquid ground state (we note that another route to realizing a ring-exchange Hamiltonian in Rydberg systems has also been proposed~\cite{shah2025quantum}).
 Three-dimensional atom arrays have also been developed~\cite{barredo2018synthetic,Kim2020quantum_Ising,Song2021quantum_simulation,kusano2025plane}.
 In the future, such exotic phases may be observed in Rydberg-atom quantum simulators.